Ordering Repeat Prescriptions

 We have an arrangement with the local chemists whereby they collect prescriptions at intervals throughout the day, thus saving you a second trip to the Health Centre for the prescription.

-EPS is a new way to get your medicines and appliances.
+EPS is the new way to get your medicines and appliances.
 It is an NHS service that gives you the chance to change how your prescription is sent.
 With EPS, your GP sends your prescription to the place you choose to get your medicines or appliances from.

 What does this mean for you?